-Below is a comparison of major benefits offered by other CCAs along with CPA's current benefits, an outline of staff's initial proposal, and some options for revisions.
-All options presented are within the benefits revision allowance contemplated in the Board-approved FY 2019/2020 budget.
+The table on the following page shows a comparison of major benefits offered by other CCAs along with CPA's current benefits.
+Also included in the table are three options staff presented to the Executive Committee on August 21, 2019.
+All options presented to the Executive Committee were within the benefits revision allowance contemplated in the Board-approved FY 2019/2020 budget.